iskorotkov/iskorotkov/README.md

 ### Hi there 👋

-I'm a backend developer with experience in Go.
+I am a backend developer with more than a year of experience in Go.
+I have experience in designing new microservices and splitting monolith app into several independent services as well as creating perfect UX with React & TypeScript/JavaScript.

 I've also worked on Data Enginering and DevOps tasks at my company where we needed to collect and analyze a lot of data about client activity and the performance of our services.
 I've worked on loading data into Elasticsearch and visualizing it with Kibana dashboards for managers and our clients.